Edward Snowden: Asylum in Russia

 On June 23, 2013, Snowden landed at Moscow's Sheremetyevo Airport aboard a commercial Aeroflot flight from Hong Kong.
 After 39 days in the transit section, he left the airport on August 1 and was granted temporary asylum in Russia for one year by the Federal Migration Service.

 Snowden had the choice to apply for renewal of his temporary refugee status for 12 months or requesting a permit for temporary stay for three years.
 A year later, his temporary refugee status having expired, Snowden received a three-year temporary residency permit allowing him to travel freely within Russia and to go abroad for up to three months.
 He was not granted permanent political asylum.
 In 2017, his temporary residency permit was extended for another three years.

 In December 2013, Snowden told journalist Barton Gellman that supporters in Silicon Valley had donated enough bitcoin for him to live on.
 (A single bitcoin was then worth about $1,000.)
 In 2017, Snowden secretly married Lindsay Mills.
 By 2019, he no longer felt the need to be disguised in public and lived what was described by The Guardian as a "more or less normal life."
 He was able to travel around Russia and make a living from speaking arrangements, locally and over the internet.

-Snowden's memoir Permanent Record was released internationally on September 17, 2019, and while U.S. royalties were expected to be seized, he was able to receive an advance of $4 million.
+Snowden's memoir Permanent Record was released internationally on September 17, 2019, and while US royalties were expected to be seized, he was able to receive an advance of $4 million.
 The memoir reached the top position on Amazon's bestseller list that day.
 Snowden said his work for the NSA and CIA showed him that the United States Intelligence Community (IC) had "hacked the Constitution", and that he had concluded there was no option for him but to expose his revelations via the press.
 In the memoir he wrote, "I realized that I was crazy to have imagined that the Supreme Court, or Congress, or President Obama, seeking to distance his administration from President George W. Bush's, would ever hold the IC legally responsible – for anything".
 Of Russia he said, "One of the things that is lost in all the problematic politics of the Russian government is the fact this is one of the most beautiful countries in the world" with "friendly" and "warm" people.